yiisoft/yii2/docs/guide-pt-BR/start-installation.md

 Aplicação principalmente na forma de como o seu código é organizado.
 Se você é novo no Yii, recomendamos fortemente em escolher o Template Básico de Aplicação pela sua simplicidade além de ter funcionalidades o suficiente.
-If you are new to Yii, we strongly recommend you stick to the Basic Application Template for its simplicity yet sufficient functionalities.

 Instalando via Composer <a name="installing-via-composer"></a>